paulwizviz/lotterystat/README.md

 * Data modelling and algorithm
 * and many more.

 The project will showcase an operational solution for extracting data from sources to deliver via APIs supporting third-party application developments and a frontend.
-This project will use the UK National Lottery draws as the data source for processing.
+This project uses UK National Lottery draws as the data source for processing.
 However, it is necessary to emphasise that the principal purpose of this project is **not** to deliver a solution to help a user better predict the lottery win.
 If the result generated a winning lottery, it is purely coincidental.
 If you are seeking a solution to accurately predict lottery winnings, please refer to other solutions.

 The project has elected to use the lottery draws as it offered an opportunity to produce code from analytical techniques used to process data.